 - Demonstrate English language proficiency in order to participate in the programme taught in English.
 Proficiency can be recognised based on completion of any programme with a minimum duration of 6 months and taught and assessed in the English Language or IELTS 5.0 or equivalent.

 Consideration for the above for students admitted onto the programme may be considered either at the beginning of a programme, or beyond the beginning of a programme, through an assessment of that student’s prior learning, whether certificated or un-certificated.
 The process for making such a decision known as the Accreditation of Prior Learning (APL) is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.

 Where cohorts of students are to be admitted with advanced standing on a regular basis, the arrangement should be subject to an Academic Progression Agreement.

-The Top Up BA (Hons) in Business Administration consist of 4 taught modules each accruing 10 ECTS credits and a Research Project of 20 ECTS credits totaling 60 ECTS credits.
+The Top Up BA (Hons) in Business Administration consist of 6 taught modules, each accruing 10 ECTS credits tottaling 60 ECTS credits.

-The four Common Core Modules has 10 ECTS credits each for
+The six Common Core Modules have 10 ECTS credits each for

 - Strategic Management

 - Digital Marketing Essentials

 Mode of Delivery